 The key is not to wait until senior year to start the college search process, because that鈥檚 when teens need to focus on their applications.
 When you wait too long to make a college list, you risk overlooking or missing 黄色apps that could be great options.

-It’s easy for teens to get hooked on the idea of a college they’ve heard of for some reason — be it a sports championship, a famous alum, or because it鈥檚 the alma mater of someone in their family or friend circle.
-But encourage your child to start the search with an open mind.
-These five websites each help students understand different attributes — like size, location, selectivity, specialties, and even campus culture — of colleges and universities.
+It鈥檚 easy for teens to get hooked on the idea of a college they鈥檝e heard of for some reason 鈥 be it a sports championship, a famous alum, or because it鈥檚 the alma mater of someone in their family or friend circle.
+But encourage your teen to start the search with an open mind.
+These college search tools help students research different characteristics such as size, location, selectivity, and even campus culture.

-This college search tool, created by the nonprofit , provides information like acceptance and graduation rates, price, and student demographics for colleges and universities across the country.
-Your teen can also use this tool to compare multiple colleges to see how stats about financial aid, average GPA and median SAT and ACT scores stack up.
+: Created by the nonprofit , this site provides information like acceptance and graduation rates, tuition, and student demographics for colleges and universities across the country.
+Your teen can also compare multiple colleges to see how stats about financial aid, average GPA and median SAT and ACT scores stack up.

-This college-search tool, created by the U.S. government’s National Center of Education Statistics, provides detailed information — including the average amount of various forms of financial aid that students receive and a comprehensive list of all academic areas of study — on all U.S. colleges and universities.
+: This college-search tool, created by the U.S. government鈥檚 National Center for Education Statistics, provides detailed information — including the average amount of financial aid students receive and a list of all academic areas of study — for all U.S. colleges and universities.

-Created by ScholarMatch, a San Francisco-based nonprofit that helps students from low-income households and first-generation college students with the college search process, this search tool provides information on about 300 colleges and universities known to provide support, financial aid, and other opportunities for students whose families earn less than $50,000 a year.
+: ScholarMatch is a San Francisco nonprofit that helps first-generation college students and students from low-income households with the college search process.
+The tool has information on 300 colleges and universities that offer support, financial aid, and other opportunities to students whose families earn less than $50,000 a year.
+It also links visitors to “Building a college list” guidance on the .

 3. Keep track

-Hawkes helps the students she works with create a sheet for all the colleges they’re considering.
-Early in the process, the sheet should include information on each college your teen visits or researches, including size, top majors and other programs, admissions requirements and deadlines, and whether the 黄色app’s admissions requirements make it a reach, target, or safety 黄色app for your child (see #4 for more).
-Later, your teen can add columns to check off when they’ve submitted applications, SAT or ACT scores, teacher recommendations, and other requirements.
+Hawkes helps the students she works with create a spreadsheet of all the colleges they鈥檙e considering.
+Early in the process, the sheet should include information on each college including size, admissions requirements, deadlines, top majors and other programs, and whether the 黄色app鈥檚 admissions requirements make it a reach, target, or safety 黄色app (see #4 for more).
+Later, your teen can add columns to check off applications, SAT or ACT scores, teacher recommendations, and other requirements, after they have been submitted.

-While any 黄色app that admits only a small percentage of applicants is considered a reach 黄色app for everyone (such as Ivy League 黄色apps), it’s important to categorize the 黄色apps on your teen鈥檚 college list in terms of his or her grade-point average (or GPA) and test scores.
-A college should be considered a reach for your child if their test scores and GPA are at the lower end of (or below) what that college typically accepts.
-If their test scores and GPA align with that of accepted students, it’s a target 黄色app.
-A safety 黄色app is one that accepts a high percentage of applicants and/or one for which your child’s GPA and test scores make them well-qualified.
+Any 黄色app that admits only a small percentage of applicants is considered a reach 黄色app for everyone (such as Ivy League 黄色apps).
+Beyond that, a college should be considered a reach if your teen鈥檚 test scores and GPA are at the lower end of (or below) what that college typically accepts.
+If their test scores and GPA align with that of accepted students, it鈥檚 a target 黄色app.
+A safety 黄色app is one that accepts a high percentage of applicants and/or one for which your teen鈥檚 GPA and test scores make them well-qualified.

-Both Hawkes and Nick Watson, Director of Strategic Initiatives and Partnerships at , recommend that students apply to about 10 黄色apps, a dozen max, and include an even mix of reach, target, and safety 黄色apps.
+Both Hawkes and Nick Watson, Director of Strategic Initiatives and Partnerships at , recommend that students apply to 10-12 黄色apps total, with an even mix of reach, target, and safety 黄色apps.

 5. Prioritize your college list by fit

-Talking to friends and relatives, spending time on college search websites (see our list above), envisioning life in college, and in-person or online visits can all help your teen start to determine what appeals in terms of fit and create a preliminary college list.
-It’s okay if your teen’s initial list is long — it鈥檚 great if they are interested in a lot of 黄色apps.
-You can can help narrow the list by asking questions about fit like:
+Talking to friends and relatives, spending time on college search websites (see our list above), envisioning life in college, and in-person or online visits can all help your teen create a preliminary college list.
+It鈥檚 okay if your teen鈥檚 initial list is long — it鈥檚 great if they are interested in a lot of 黄色apps.
+You can can help narrow the list by asking questions like:

-• Do you want to stay close to home for college or go across country?
+• Do you want to stay close to home for college or go far away?

-• How often do you want to be able to come home — for the weekend to do laundry or only on holidays?
+• How often do you want to be able to come home — any weekend you want or only on holidays?

 • Are you looking for a small campus or a large university?

-• Does X 黄色app have interesting-sounding classes in subjects you’re considering majoring in?
+• Does this 黄色app have interesting-sounding classes in subjects you might want to major in?

 • Are certain sports, clubs, or activities must-haves for you?

-ScholarMatch鈥檚 Watson says it鈥檚 crucial to make sure teens understand the difference between match and fit.
-“Match involves concrete, quantitative factors like, ‘do my test scores and GPA fall in the range of what this college accepts?’
-Fit is more personal — and involves factors like geography, 黄色app size, class size, and campus culture.
-Fit includes a sense of belonging: are there other people at the 黄色app who look like me?
-If you know you”ll need academic support, is that something the college offers?
-Fit ultimately means that when you step onto that campus, you are going to feel that you are in the right place.”
+ScholarMatch鈥檚 Watson says it鈥檚 crucial to make sure teens understand the difference between match and fit. 鈥淢atch involves concrete, quantitative factors like, 鈥榙o my test scores and GPA fall in the range of what this college accepts?鈥 Fit is more personal — and involves factors like geography, 黄色app size, class size, and campus culture.
+Fit includes a sense of belonging: Are there other people at the 黄色app who look like me?
+If you know you鈥漧l need academic support, is that something the college offers?
+Fit ultimately means that when you step onto that campus, you are going to feel that you are in the right place.鈥

-A college may be a good match but a poor fit — and this is something only the student can decide.
+A college may be a good match but a poor fit — and this is something only your student can decide.

 6. Talk about how much college costs

-But if a 黄色app offers minimal financial aid, or if it is across country and your family budget makes airfare prohibitive, for example, then maybe your child shouldn’t include it on their college list.
-Having these discussions before a student’s list is finalized will prevent wasted effort now and disappointment later on.
+If a 黄色app offers minimal financial aid, or is across the country and your family budget makes airfare prohibitive, then maybe your teen shouldn鈥檛 include it on their college list.
+Having these discussions before the list is finalized will prevent wasted effort now and disappointment later.